September 7, 2022

-Seven companies purchased the tender documentation for the concession for the construction of a solar and wind power plant in Planik in the municipality of Bileća, while two of them submitted bids.
+Seven companies have purchased the tender documentation for concessions for a solar park and a wind power plant in the municipality of Bileća, while two of them submitted bids.
 The two public calls were launched in June.
 The entire project is estimated at EUR 122.7 million.

 Seven companies have purchased tender documentation for the Planik solar and wind power project, worth EUR 122.7 million.
 Three companies are from China, there is one each from Turkey, Austria, and Israel, while one is registered in Bileća, but it is owned by businessmen from Montenegro and Israel, Capital.ba learned.